SUVADEEP/buyflix/README.md

 # buyflix
-An initiative to build movie ticket booking system design.
+An initiative to build movie ticket booking system.